-For code generation, you must assign variables to have a specific class, size, and complexity before using them in operations or returning them as outputs.
-Generally, you cannot reassign variable properties after the initial assignment.
-Therefore, attempts to grow a variable or structure field after assigning it a fixed size might cause a compilation error.
-In these cases, you must explicitly define the data as variable sized using one of these methods:
+For code generation, before using variables in operations or returning them as outputs, you must assign them a specific class, size, and complexity .
+Generally, after the initial assignment, you cannot reassign variable properties.
+Therefore, after assigning a fixed size to a variable or structure field, attempts to grow the variable or structure field might cause a compilation error.
+In these cases, you must explicitly define the data as variable-size by using one of these methods.

 You can define a variable-size matrix by using a constructor with nonconstant dimensions.
 For example: